kousha1999/kousha1999.github.io/posts/2021/TeamTNT-Miners-in-the-Wild.md

 The malware also downloads some other files which I didn't explain because I didn't have much time to analyze them.
 Lazy as f--k.
-After setup is completed it will download another shell script which is for a complete supply chain attack.
+After setup is completed it will download another shell script which is to complete cyber kill-chain.
 And it will again download a tool called **pnscan** that is for port scanning.
 In a nutshell, it's a Miner and RAT for Linux systems.
-I've uploaded these samples in [**any.run**](https://app.any.run/tasks/0cb2d63d-553e-4663-814f-054f0843346b) and you can download them to analyze it more.
+I uploaded these samples in [**any.run**](https://app.any.run/tasks/0cb2d63d-553e-4663-814f-054f0843346b) and you can download them to analyze it more.
 Tell me if you found some interesting thing.